 - Or maybe instead opt for a winter getaway to Norway

-- For a magical, snowy stay, choose Lapland for your next winter holiday
+- For a magical, snowy stay, choose from these Lapland winter holidays

 While you're at your Nordic destination, check the weather and aurora forecasts to stay up to date.
 The one we recommend for Iceland is the MET office.
 You'll easily find one for each country in Northern Europe.

 These forecasts can alert you if chances of northern lights are high on the night.
-That way, you can know to stay out longer or stay warm inside your hotel.
+That way, you'll know if you should head outside or stay warm in your hotel.

 Peak time to spot the northern lights in the night sky is usually between 11 PM and 2 AM.
-Many aurora tours will go out late at night for that reason.
+Many aurora tours will go out at late hours for that reason.

-Some hotels in Iceland and Scandinavia offer wake-up calls shall the lights come out and you’re sleeping soundly.
+Some hotels in Iceland and Scandinavia offer wake-up calls should the lights come out and you're sleeping soundly.

-As the aurora borealis are a naturally occurring phenomenon, it means sighting can’t be guaranteed on any schedule.
+As the aurora borealis are a naturally occurring phenomenon, sightings can't be guaranteed on any schedule.